-Emma supports a range of projects in the Science Programme and across the centre more widely, mainly relating to data analysis and communications.
+Emma is the communications and data manager for the Trade, Development and the Environment Hub.
+She also supports a range of projects in the Science Programme and across UNEP-WCMC more widely, mainly relating to communications and data analysis and management.
 Her responsibilities include GIS mapping, document writing and editing, and data analysis.

-Prior to joining the centre, Emma carried out research with Fauna & Flora International, focused on improving the integration of biodiversity conservation efforts within palm oil businesses.
+Prior to joining UNEP-WCMC Emma carried out research with Fauna & Flora International, focused on improving the integration of biodiversity conservation efforts within palm oil businesses.
 Emma holds a master’s degree in Conservation Science from Imperial College London.
-Before undertaking her master’s degree Emma completed an internship within the Science Programme at WCMC, building a plant functional trait database for the Remote Sensing for Essential Biodiversity Variables project.
+Before undertaking her master’s degree Emma completed an internship within the Science Programme at UNEP-WCMC, building a plant functional trait database for the Remote Sensing for Essential Biodiversity Variables project.
 Emma also has a BSc in Environmental Science from the University of Southampton.

 The Development Corridors Partnership is a research and capacity building collaboration, helping to inform the planning of sustainable, inclusive and resilient corridors in East Africa.
 Emma co-ordinates communications activities for this project in close collaboration with partners in Kenya, Tanzania and China.